Tomrrr1/Bayes-Factor-Introgression/README.md

 ```r
 Rscript BF-script.R BF_Gamma 2 10 0.01 /path/to/sample-mcmc.txt 25:30
 ```
-would use the BF_Gamma function with alpha = 2, beta = 10, epsilon = 0.01, an MCMC sample file located at /path/to/mcmc_file.txt, and column indices of 25:30.
+would use the BF_Gamma function with alpha = 2, beta = 10, epsilon = 0.01, an MCMC sample file located at /path/to/mcmc_file.txt, and columns 25:30.
 The MCMC file used in this example, along with the output file, can be found in the 'test' folder.
+The usage instructions can be viewed by typing `Rscript BF-script.R --help`.

 # References